AI-Club-Aachen/game-ai-platform/README.md

 Directories:
 - docs: Documentation that does not belong to any specific directory
-- games: Base game engine and implementations
+- gamelib: Base classes and game-specific implementations for agents, engines, states and moves
-- agents: Base agent and examples
 - submissions: Agent builder and runner
 - orchestrator: Orchestrator for matches including containers and networking
 - backend: Backend API service